AljoschaMeyer/bpmux-rel/README.md

 After the `len` bytes, place that many bytes of payload.
 This consumes as much top-level credit.

+Upon receiving this chunk, a peer must acknowledge it.

 ### `Cancel:Stream:Peer(stream: uint2_t, len: uint2_t)`, type nibble: 3 (`0b0011`)

 Cancel a stream that was opened by the peer.

 If `stream != 3`, this uses the same encoding as the regular `Cancel:Stream` chunk.

+Upon receiving this chunk, a peer must acknowledge it.

 If `stream == 3`, the chunk acknowledges the closing of a sink opened by this endpoint.
 The `2 ^ len` bytes following the tag specify the id of the sink on which to acknowledge the closing. `len` may not be 3.
 Note that it is neither necessary nor possible to acknowledge the closing of the top-level.